longhornopen/laravel-celtic-lti/README.md

             ...
 ```
 * Create a Platform database entry for each installation of your app, using either:
-  * the artisan commands (not written yet)
+  * the artisan commands provided by this package
+  * the methods of the PlatformCreator class in this package
-  * or raw PHP code, as described in (the Celtic docs)[https://github.com/celtic-project/LTI-PHP/wiki/Usage#initialising-a-platform]
+  * or your own custom PHP code, as described in (the Celtic docs)[https://github.com/celtic-project/LTI-PHP/wiki/Usage#initialising-a-platform]
 * Install your tool in your LMS.
 All LTI URLs should be the '/lti' route you created above.

 ## Contributing